Should I Buy A House? Everything To Consider

 While you should always aim to be as close to debt free as possible, just taking steps to lower your DTI (debt-to-income ratio) is a great place to start.
 Your DTI is the percentage of your gross monthly income that goes toward paying off debt.
 It can be calculated by dividing your recurring monthly debt by your monthly income.

 Put simply, DTI is another indicator lenders can use to gauge how much debt and how much cash flow you have.
 The higher your DTI and the more debt you have, the more susceptible you are to unfavorable loan terms when trying to finance a home.
 In general, lenders want to see a DTI of 50% or less, including your mortgage payment.

 One of the necessities for buying a new home is financial stability, which means having a reliable stream of income.
+Income stability makes it possible to continue saving for emergencies and unexpected expenses that can arise when owning a home.
 While there’s no income requirement for purchasing a house, how much money you’re bringing in will affect your DTI and whether you can make monthly payments on time.

 Consider figuring out how much disposable income you have with your current lifestyle and compare the figure with an approximate monthly mortgage payment for the kind of home you have in mind.
 This can give you a better idea of what you can afford right now.

 If you have a big family or are planning to in the future, you might also decide that buying a house is the best option for you.
 With your family’s best interest in mind, it’s important to carefully consider what comes with buying a prospective home; location, proximity to goods and services, as well as home features such as yard space or a home office are just a few of many aspects to ponder.